alexanderharm/node-carddav2phone/README.md

 * Destinations:

+    * AVM FRITZ!Box (tested with 7360, 7490)
+    * LDAP (tested with OpenDirectory)
+    * pascom PBX via CSV import (use Advanced > Connector in pascom)
     * Snom phones via XCAP (limits apply, 2000 entries on modern phones)
     * Snom phones via tbook (limits apply, 2000 entries on modern phones)
     * Yealink phones via IPPhoneDirectory
-    * AVM Fritz!Box (tested with 7360, 7490)
-    * LDAP (tested with OpenDirectory)
     * in principle it can easily be extended to serve other vendors.

 Refer to `settings.example.json` for all configuration options.

 ***Breaking Changes in v2.x: CardDAV settings are now configured per Destination to allow for different CardDAV accounts per device/phonebook***

-## AVM Fritz!Box
+## AVM FRITZ!Box

+:information_source: You can also directly add you CardDAV server to your FRITZ!Box with later firmwares.
+You might want to prefer this over setting up this tool if you do not need the customizations and manipulations of your contacts.

-You can setup the Fritz!Box specific settings for VIP, quickdial and vanity in the notes of a vcard:
+You can setup the FRITZ!Box specific settings for VIP, quickdial and vanity in the notes of a vcard:

 * for VIP (important) mode add the string: `FB_VIP`
 * for quickdial add: `FB_QUICKDIAL NN (<telephone number>)` whereby `NN` are two digits (quickdial `**7NN`), the telephone number can only contain digits (`[0-9]`), the plus-symbol (`[+]`) and whitespace, it must be enclosed in parenthesis